Configuration

 [[llm.fallback]] | Fallback strategies (cost limit, rate limit, error) |

-[session] | Default permission tier |
+[session] | Default permission tier, approval timeout and retries |

 [[agents]] | Multi-agent definitions |